bazelbuild/bazel/site/en/start/java.md

 /docs/images/tutorial_java_02.svg)

 You've now built the project with two targets.
-The `ProjectRunner` target builds two source files and depends on one other target (`:greeter`), which builds one additional source file.
+The `ProjectRunner` target builds one source files and depends on one other target (`:greeter`), which builds one additional source file.

 ### Use multiple packages